Protein Powder Oatmeal (22g Protein)

 So to make creamy protein oatmeal, you need to increase your liquid ingredients.

-- Old-fashioned oat or quick oats – I didn’t try the recipe with steel-cut oats, so I can’t recommend that option.
-It will probably take longer to cook and request more liquid since it has more fiber.
+- Old-Fashioned Oat or quick oats – I didn’t try the recipe with steel-cut oats, so I can’t recommend that option.
+If you have steel-cut oats, try my Protein Steel Cut Oats.
+In this recipe, it will probably take longer to cook and request more liquid since it has more fiber.

-- Vanilla protein powder or chocolate protein powder for a chocolate oatmeal flavor.
+- Vanilla Protein Powder or chocolate protein powder for a chocolate oatmeal flavor.
+You might see many recipes calling for egg whites, but it’s obviously not vegan!

-- Maple syrup or any sweetener you like, granulated sweeteners like sugar, and coconut sugar work as well.
+- Maple Syrup or any sweetener you like, including granulated sweeteners like sugar or coconut sugar.
 I like the flavor of maple syrup in vanilla oatmeal.
+You can use crystal sugar-free sweeteners if you like them.

-- A pinch of salt – to boost the flavor, totally optional.
+- A pinch of Salt – to boost the flavor.
+While it’s totally optional, I always add it.

 Stove Method

-Now, stir in rolled oats mixture prepared in step 1, maple syrup, and salt.
+- Now, stir in rolled oats mixture prepared in before, maple syrup, and salt.

 Microwave Option